 Each committee is comprised entirely of independent Directors and is chaired by an independent director who is responsible for the effective operation of the committee and the fulfillment of the committee's charter.
-The charters of each committee include a written position description for the chairs of the Board's committees.
+The charters of each committee include a written position description for the chair of the committee.

-7.2 Human Resources, Safety and Governance Committee
+7.2 Human Resources and Governance Committee

-The HRS&G Committee is responsible for advising the Board on:
+The HR&G Committee is responsible for advising the Board on: